-4.4 Sensitivity Analysis with Respect to Varying Wages
+4.4.
+Sensitivity analysis with respect to varying wages

-Finally, we consider different wage-growth rates.
-The intuition says that one can expect lower saved-money-to-wage ratio $d_t$ for higher wage growth $\rho$ .
-To examine the influence of this parameter on results, we considered the wage growth being raised (uniformly for all time periods) and lowered by one percentage point.
-We denote by $\rho^{(+1pp)}(\rho^{(-1pp)})$ the wage growth development derived from Table 3 where $\rho_t$ has been increased by 1 pp (decreased by 1 pp) for each of five periods in Table 3.
-As we can see in Figure 7 and Table 7, a higher wage growth leads to a lower wealth to last wage ratio, guided by shifting the switch-times to later moments.
+Finally, we consider different wage growth rates.
+The intuition says that one can expect lower saved money to wage ratio d_t for higher wage growth ρ .6 To examine the influence of this parameter on results, we considered the wage growth being raised (uniformly for all time periods) and lowered by 1 percentage point.
+We denote by $\rho^{(+1pp)}$ ($\rho^{(-1pp)}$) the wage growth development derived from Tab.
+3 where ρ_t has been increased by 1 pp (decreased by 1 pp) for each of five periods in Tab.
+3. As we can see in Fig. 7 and Tab.
+7, a higher wage growth leads to a lower wealth to last wage ratio, guided by shifting the switch-times

-&lt;sup>5 We have merely varied means of returns distributions up or down, but kept standard deviations unchanged.
+5We have merely varied means of returns distributions up or down, but kept standard deviations unchanged.
 As a result, the coefficient of variation (= standard deviation/mean) changes.
 If riskiness changed proportionately with returns, the results would differ much less.

-$^6$ Although this increases the contributions (contribution rate $\tau$ unchanged), there is a steeper wage profile and hence lower savings to last wage ratio.
+6Although this increases the contributions (contribution rate τ unchanged), there is a steeper wage profile and hence lower savings to last wage ratio.